CARES Act and Economic Impact Payments, Golden State Stimulus I and II –

 - Individuals who are "Residents for U.S. Tax Purposes" AND who have a Social Security card valid for employment.

-See the eligibility information on the IRS website.
-Residence for tax purposes is determined by the green card test and the substantial presence test for the calendar year.
+The IRS website provides eligibility information for the CARES Act and Economic Impact Payments.
+Residence for federal tax purposes is determined by the green card test and the substantial presence test for the calendar year.
 Eligible individuals and their dependents must have Social Security Numbers.
 If a dependent has an ITIN, the international student or scholar who filed a joint return will not receive a stimulus payment.

-If an individual erroneously filed a tax return as a resident and erroneously received a stimulus payment, they should prepare an amended tax return and return the payment by following the steps outlined in the IRS guidance.
+If an individual erroneously filed a tax return as a resident and erroneously received an Economic Impact Payment, they should prepare an amended federal tax return and return the payment by following the steps outlined in the IRS guidance.

 Due to IRS delays, people who filed amended returns after the first stimulus check, may have received a second or third check.
 Any erroneous stimulus payment should be returned to the IRS.
 More information about the stimulus payment can be found on the IRS web page on Economic Impact Payments.